flightpathdata/flightpathdata/features.md

 <figure><img src="assets/app_images/stage_data_dialog.png" alt="" width="660"><figcaption></figcaption></figure>

 Give the new named-file a simple, memorable name.
-Optionally, add a template if you want a particular filesystem path.
+Optionally, add a template if you want a particular file system path.
 You can include elements of the original file path in the template.

 <figure><img src="assets/app_images/staged_data_window.png" alt="" width="400"><figcaption></figcaption></figure>